git719/zls/README.md

 Above tells you that the utility has been configured to use Bob's UPN for access via the special credentials file.
 Note that above is only a configuration setup, it actually hasn't logged Bob onto the tenant yet.
 To logon as Bob you have have to run any command, and the logon will happen automatically, in this case it will be an interactively browser popup logon.

-Note also, that instead of setting up Bob's login via the `-cri` argument, you could have setup the special 3 operating system environment variables to achieve the same.
-Had you done that, running `zls -z` would have displayed below instead:
+Note also, that instead of setting up Bob's login with the `-id` argument, you could have setup the special 3 operating system environment variables to achieve the same.
+Had you done that, running `zls -id` would have displayed below instead:

 ```
-$ zls -z
+$ zls -id
 config_dir: /Users/myuser/.maz  # Config and cache directory
-os_environment_variables:
+config_env_variables:
-  # 1. Environment Variable login values override values in credentials_config_file
+  # 1. Credentials supplied via environment variables override values provided via credentials file
   # 2. MAZ_USERNAME+MAZ_INTERACTIVE login have priority over MAZ_CLIENT_ID+MAZ_CLIENT_SECRET login
-  # 3. To use MAZ_CLIENT_ID+MAZ_CLIENT_SECRET login ensure MAZ_USERNAME & MAZ_INTERACTIVE are unset
   MAZ_TENANT_ID: c44154ad-6b37-4972-8067-0ef1068079b2
   MAZ_USERNAME: bob@contoso.com
   MAZ_INTERACTIVE: true
   MAZ_CLIENT_ID:
   MAZ_CLIENT_SECRET:
-credentials_config_file:
+config_creds_file:
   file_path: /Users/myuser/.maz/credentials.yaml
   tenant_id:
   username: